Edfu Temple

 Naos of Horus and Sacred Boat Shrine

-At the heart of the temple lies the Naos – the sanctuary housing a black granite shrine believed to have held the statue of Horus.
-Nearby, a replica of the sacred barque (boat) used during festivals reminds visitors of the ceremonial processions once held along the Nile.
+At the heart of the temple lies the Naos — a granite shrine believed to have held the sacred statue of Horus.
+Nearby, the replica of the ceremonial barque recalls festival processions that once traveled the Nile, similar to sacred journeys celebrated near Siwa Oasis, an important cultural site in Egypt’s western desert.

 Edfu’s Religious and Cultural Importance